rust-lang/blog.rust-lang.org/content/inside-rust/program-management-update-2026-05.md

 ## RustWeek and All Hands!

-It finally happened.
-Nurzhan, Tomáš, and hundreds of Rustaceans all met up in Utrecht, the Netherlands for [RustWeek and All Hands](https://2026.rustweek.org/).
+It finally happened: Nurzhan, Tomáš, and hundreds of Rustaceans all met up in Utrecht, the Netherlands, for [RustWeek and All Hands](https://2026.rustweek.org/).

 RustWeek is a week-long conference organized by [RustNL](https://rustnl.org/).
 It typically features two days of talks, three to four days of workshops, an unconference, and a hackathon.
 It's absolutely fantastic and open to everyone.
 The All Hands is a three-day event of team- and topic-specific sessions, bringing Project members together to meet, collaborate, resolve issues, and plan ahead.
-For the last two years, these events were co-located, so most Project members got to attend both.
+For the last two years, these events have been co-located, so most Project members have been able to attend both.

 The dates for [RustWeek 2027](https://2027.rustweek.org/) are already set: May 24–29, in Utrecht again.
-The dates or location for the All Hands have not yet been announced.
+The dates and location for the All Hands have not yet been announced.

 We'll post a retrospective later, but in the meantime, it was fantastic to meet everyone.

 ### Interviews

-During the conference, the Content team recorded twelve interviews with some of the speakers and people in the Project.
-We got involved too: Nurzhan was really excited (and anxious!) to meet and interview Alice Cecile (Bevy Engine) on program/project management.
+During the conference, the Content team recorded 12 interviews with some of the speakers and people in the Project.
+We got involved, too: Nurzhan was really excited (and anxious!) to meet and interview Alice Cecile (Bevy Engine) about program and project management.
 The interviews have been fully produced by a videographer hired from the team's budget, and they should be posted in the next month or so.

-Apart from that, the team has a backlog of interviews recorded at the last Kangrejos and RustConf that is over nine months old now.
-They hired an editor to take care of them, so we're excited to see more interviews posted soon.
+Apart from that, the team has a backlog of interviews recorded at the last Kangrejos and RustConf that is now more than nine months old.
+They hired an editor to handle them, so we're excited to see more interviews posted soon.

 ## Program management

-We published the [final update for the 2025H2 Project goals](https://blog.rust-lang.org/2026/05/18/project-goals-2026-04/), and kicked off the new 2026 period.
+We published the [final update for the 2025H2 Project goals](https://blog.rust-lang.org/2026/05/18/project-goals-2026-04/) and kicked off the new 2026 period.

-We had some goals-related sessions at the All Hands and got to talk to people about their needs and experiences.
-There was also a discussion about funding for maintainers which we plan to integrate into goals.
+We had some goals-related sessions at the All Hands and got to talk with people about their needs and experiences.
+There was also a discussion about funding for maintainers, which we plan to integrate into goals.

 We're now working on displaying funding information (goals looking for funding, goals that are funded, etc.) on the [Project Goals page](https://rust-lang.github.io/rust-project-goals/2026/index.html).
 For an example, see the [Funding section of the Fast Builds page](https://rust-lang.github.io/rust-project-goals/2026/roadmap-fast-builds.html#funding).

 Some other things we're looking into:

 * The feasibility of using goals ubiquitously instead of the current Compiler MCPs (Major Change Proposals), Library ACPs (API Change Proposals), and Language experiments.
-  * The Types team set a precedent for this recently by [deciding](https://github.com/rust-lang/types-team/issues/134) to move away from MCPs in favor of goals.
+  * The Types team recently set a precedent by [deciding](https://github.com/rust-lang/types-team/issues/134) to move away from MCPs in favor of goals.
-* Making the creation of new goals more straightforward and lightweight.
+* Making the creation of new goals more straightforward and lightweight
-* Streamlining goal updates and making them more useful.
+* Streamlining goal updates and making them more useful
-* Refactoring the tooling for managing goals.
+* Refactoring the tooling for managing goals
 * Closer integration with the Funding team, grants, etc.

 Basically, we expect goals to be opened throughout the year on a rolling basis.
-How do we handle that?
+How should we handle that?

-We have also expanded the coverage of meetings.
-The Rustdoc team used to have chat-based meetings, but recently decided to try video calls instead, and asked us to minute them.
-We also reached out to the Types team asking them to move their meeting to a non-conflicting time slot (30 minutes earlier) so that we could start attending those too.
+We have also expanded our meeting coverage.
+The Rustdoc team used to have chat-based meetings, but recently decided to try video calls instead and asked us to take minutes.
+We also reached out to the Types team, asking them to move their meeting to a nonconflicting time slot (30 minutes earlier) so that we could start attending those, too.
 Hopefully, this will help us keep the teams more connected.

 ## Funding Rust maintainers

 The [Rust Foundation Maintainer Fund (RFMF) RFC](https://rust-lang.github.io/rfcs/3931-rfmf-rust-foundation-maintainer-fund.html) has been merged.

 The Foundation will begin raising money for the Maintainer Fund.
 This money will be dedicated to people doing maintenance work.
-This includes things such as reviewing, triaging, large-scale refactoring, and development that's largely invisible but critical to the Project going forward or needed to unlock new features.
+This includes work such as reviewing, triaging, large-scale refactoring, and development that is largely invisible but critical to the Project's future or needed to unlock new features.

 The RFC establishes a Maintainer in Residence program (MiR — not to be confused with [MIR](https://rustc-dev-guide.rust-lang.org/mir/index.html)) to provide long-term, mostly full-time support for maintainers — complementing the shorter-term [Grants program](https://github.com/rust-lang/rfcs/pull/3919).

 This program was heavily inspired by Python's [Developers in Residence](https://www.python.org/psf/developersinresidence/).

-The [Funding team](https://rust-lang.org/governance/teams/launching-pad/#team-funding) wrote about the program [here](https://blog.rust-lang.org/2026/06/02/launching-the-rust-foundation-maintainers-fund/), and the Foundation published a [companion piece on their site](https://rustfoundation.org/media/help-fund-the-people-who-build-rust/).
+The [Funding team](https://rust-lang.org/governance/teams/launching-pad/#team-funding) wrote about the program [here](https://blog.rust-lang.org/2026/06/02/launching-the-rust-foundation-maintainers-fund/), and the Foundation published a [companion piece on its site](https://rustfoundation.org/media/help-fund-the-people-who-build-rust/).

-If you're an individual, you can [donate money to the Maintainer Fund via this GitHub sponsor page](https://github.com/sponsors/rustfoundation).
+If you're an individual, you can [donate money to the Maintainer Fund via this GitHub Sponsors page](https://github.com/sponsors/rustfoundation).
 If you're a company or larger organization, reach out to <maintainers-fund@rustfoundation.org>.
-All proceeds will go directly to the maintainers.
+All proceeds will go directly to maintainers.

 If you want to support specific people, head to the [Funding page](https://rust-lang.org/funding/).

 And last but not least, RustNL has recently hired several Rust maintainers as well.
-[Visit their page to learn more](https://rustnl.org/maintainers/).
+[Visit its page to learn more](https://rustnl.org/maintainers/).

 ## Mirroring